angelmz/learn-elixir-with-tests/hello-world.md

 The assert function is used to make assertions about the expected behavior of your code.
 When you write a test case, you typically specify the input to your code, the expected output, and any other conditions that should be met.
 The assert function allows you to check that the actual output of your code matches the expected output and that the other conditions are met.

+#### `elixirc`

+`elixirc` is used to compile Elixir source code files into bytecode that can be run on the Erlang Virtual Machine (VM).
+In order to run tests on your Elixir application, you need to compile the code first.
+Tests are run on the compiled version of the code, which has been transformed into bytecode that can be run on the Erlang Virtual Machine (VM).

 ### Hello, YOU

 Now that we have a test we can iterate on our software safely.